-How To Make Your Resume Stand Out In 2020 And Get Found On Google.
+How To Make Your Resume Stand Out In 2023 And Get Found On Google Search.

 As a job seeker in these interesting times (or an employee for that matter), you have a lot of competition and an uphill battle to get your resume noticed in a sea of million other resumes.

 Just google “What’s The Best Way To Get My Resume Noticed” and you’ll realize millions of people are asking this same question.

 People are looking to make an impression with their resume.

 You’ve probably done what everyone else is doing: you created a profile on linkedin, you neatly formatted your resume in PDF or Word document, you strategically placed important key terms all over the resume and uploaded it to various online job sites.
 Just like everyone else.

 You probably even hired a professional to review your resume.
 But still no luck.
 No calls.